diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

             - Audit permissions of your account with the IAM credentials report.
             - Never share IAM users and access keys.
         - **Shared responsability model for IAM:**
-            - AWS is responsabie for:
+            - AWS is responsibl
+            e for:
                 - Infraestructure
                 - Configuration and vulnerability analysis.
                 - Compliance validation.